FelixOnline/v2/content/articles/2013-5-23-sex-surveys-back.md

 subtitle: >
   An editorial about Sex.
 Well the Sex Survey.
 Sorry to get you excited
 date: "2013-05-23 22:35:06 +0100"

 # Attributes from Felix Online V1
 id: "3622"
 old_path: /comment/3622/sex-surveys-back
 aliases:
  - /comment/3622/sex-surveys-back
+imported: true
+comments:
+ -  20120222 2302     Please let me know if youre looking for a acitrle author for your weblog You have some really good acitrles and I believe I would be a good asset If you ever want to take some of the load off Id really like to write some content for your blog in exchange for a link back to mine Please blast me an email if interested Thank you

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true